Cree: Beaver Hills Cree ()

 Maskwacis Cree Tribal Council is based in the unincorporated community of Maskwacis, (formerly Hobbema) Alberta, located 70 km south of Edmonton.
 The members are Ermineskin Cree Nation, Louis Bull Tribe, Montana First Nation, and Samson Cree Nation.
 All four members have individual reserves that surround the community of Maskwacis: Ermineskin 138, Louis Bull 138B, Montana 139, Samson 137, and Samson 137A.
 And all four share the reserve of Pigeon Lake 138A, about 50 km to the northwest.

-Yellowhead Tribal Council is based in Morinville, Alberta.
+Yellowhead Tribal Council is based in Morinville.
 Member nations are: Alexander First Nation, Alexis Nakota Sioux First Nation, O'Chiese First Nation, and Sunchild First Nation.
 The Alexander First Nation is located on the reserve of Alexander 134, west of Morinville and 40 km northwest of Edmonton.
 Alexis Nakota Sioux First Nation is based on the Alexis 133 reserve, outside Glenevis, 70 km northwest of Edmonton.
 The O'Chiese First Nation and Sunchild First Nation control the reserves O'Chiese 203 and Sunchild 202 which are adjacent to each other 40 km northwest of Rocky Mountain House.

-Not affiliated with any Tribal Council: Enoch Cree Nation, Paul First Nation, and Saddle Lake Cree Nation Enoch Cree Nation is located on their main reserve, Enoch Cree Nation 135, adjacent to the western boundary of the city of Edmonton.
-The Paul First Nation is based on the Wabamun 133A reserve, 58 km west of Edmonton.
+Not affiliated with any tribal council: Enoch Cree Nation, Paul Band, and Saddle Lake Cree Nation Enoch Cree Nation is located on their main reserve, Enoch Cree Nation 135, adjacent to the western boundary of the city of Edmonton.
+The Paul Band is based on the Wabamun 133A reserve, 58 km west of Edmonton.
 Saddle Lake Cree Nation is one of the most populous Nations in Canada with 11,235 people as of November 2021.
 The Nation is located in Saddle Lake, Alberta on the Saddle Lake 125 reserve, 24 km west of St. Paul, Alberta.